 - Treatment needs to address more than just substance abuse.
 Addiction can affect and be affected by multiple aspects of a person’s life.
 For treatment to be effective, it should address a person’s medical, psychological, social, legal, and financial needs.

 - Treatment needs to last long enough.
 Studies show that extended addiction treatment tends to be more effective when it comes to long-lasting recovery.
 According to NIDA, the best treatment duration is at least 90 days.

 Find Quality Addiction Treatment In New Jersey

 Addiction is a complicated chronic disease that’s characterized by impulsive cravings that can quickly get out of your control.
 For that reason, the best way to address a substance abuse disorder is to seek professional help.

-If you or a loved one is struggling with an addiction and you are looking for substance abuse treatment in New Jersey, speak to a specialist at Serenity at Summit to learn more.
-Call (877) 626-4209 to learn more about your treatment options at our facility and how you might be able to achieve lifelong recovery.
+If you or a loved one is struggling with an addiction and you are looking for substance abuse treatment or detox in New Jersey, speak to a specialist at Serenity at Summit to learn more.